 If you’re working in a distributed company, or you and your partner simply aren’t in the same place, you’ll want to consider a totally online option.
 Axos Basic Business Checking is a great pick.
 Formerly Bank of the Internet, Axos Bank has the most history among online bank accounts.
 With Axos’s Basic Business Checking, you can open a joint account with your partner without visiting a branch.

-Best Business Bank Account for Partners Who Deal With Cash: Chase Business Checking
+Best Business Bank Account for Partners Who Deal With Cash: Chase Business Complete Banking

 Chase is one of the most popular options for brick-and-mortar banks with their thousands of branches around the country, and tens of thousands of ATMs.
 That’s hugely convenient for business owners—especially those who deal with cash often and need to make lots of deposits.

 Chase Business Checking has several different levels of accounts depending on how much business banking functionality you need.
-You should definitely take a look at all of the Chase Business Checking options, but for a first business bank account, consider Chase Total Business Checking.
-With this extremely popular account, you’ll only need to maintain a $1,500 balance to waive its monthly service fee.
-You’ll have 100 free transactions, including up to $5,000 in cash deposits.
+You should definitely take a look at all of the Chase Business Checking options, but for a first business bank account, consider the Chase Business Complete checking account.
+With this extremely popular account, you’ll only need to maintain a $2,000 balance to waive its monthly service fee.
+You’ll get unlimited free electronic deposits and can deposit $5,000 in cash without having to pay a fee.

 If you think this account is a fit for you, good news: You can claim a $300 welcome bonus for opening this business bank account.